 Question 1: Have You Ever Received Any Formal First Aid and/or Emergency Medical Training?

-If you think about it this probably rings true for most of us.
-After all, you probably have received some training when you were younger in a school class, in the boy scouts, or even as an adult as part of your job.
+If you think about it, this probably rings true for most of us.
+After all, you probably have received some training.
+Maybe in school, the boy scouts, or even as an adult as part of your job.

-The American Heart Association and the Red Cross have made it even easier to find local training classes at an affordable price.
-Last month I personally paid $35 for a Red Cross online First-Aid class that ran 2 hours and 45 minutes and was completed from my computer.
+The American Heart Association and the Red Cross have made finding local training classes at an affordable price even easier.
+For example, last month, I personally completed a $35 Red Cross online First-Aid class.
+The course ran 2 hours and 45 minutes and I did it all from my computer.

-You also have the Stop The Bleed campaign which has spread across the US quickly with wide support from our industry and offers free and low-cost training options as well.
+You also have the Stop The Bleed campaign, which has spread across the US quickly with broad support from our industry and offers free and low-cost training options as well.

 Question 2: How long ago did you receive training (most recently):

-This surprised me.
-I didn't expect such a large portion of our audience to have received formal training so recently.
-A combined 44.3% that have received some formal training even say their most recent training was 3 or less years ago.
+The answers to this question surprised me.
+I didn't expect such a large portion of our audience to have received recent, formal training.
+A combined 44.3% that have received some formal training say they received their training within the last 3 years.

 A combined 35% haven't had any training for at least 10 years.

 A combined 55.3% haven't had any training for at least 4 years.
-This is the closest we can come to splitting the results in half.
-A little more than 1/2 of respondents haven't had any training in the last 4 years and for more than half of those, it has been over 10 years.
+Slightly more than 1/2 of respondents haven't had any training in the last 4 years, and for more than half of those, it has been over 10 years.

 Question 3: Have you received any of the following training or certifications?

-This is where the “Story” really starts to develop for me.
-80.6% have first aid certifications and 88.1% have CPR certifications.
+Here is where the “Story” really starts to develop for me.
+80.6% have first aid certifications, and 88.1% have CPR certifications.
 That makes sense since organizations like the Red Cross, American Heart Association, and Boy Scouts primarily focus on basic first aid and CPR training.

-Beyond CPR and First-Aid there aren't a lot of common, civilian-accessible training options that really focus on more serious trauma and injury.
-If someone is injured in a serious car crash, or from a gunshot, or any number of other serious situations they are likely in need of some serious trauma care.
+Beyond CPR and First-Aid, there aren't many common, civilian-accessible training options that focus on more severe trauma and injury.
+If someone is injured in a severe car crash, or from a gunshot, or any number of other serious situations, they are likely in need of some specific trauma care.